 I fell in love with rock painting through a couple of different kindness rock groups that I found online.
 I participated in that for about one year and then I happened to be on the internet one day when I saw a video on acrylic pouring.
 I was mesmerized by this technique and wondered if I could use this method on my work?
 I decided that I was up for a challenge and that I would give it a try, on rocks!

 Why not, I reasoned with myself and thought, what do I have to lose?
-So, I searched and watched any YouTube video or article I could find on acrylic pouring using other mediums; However, there really wasn’t much information available on the subject of acrylic pouring on rocks.
+So, I searched and watched any YouTube video or article I could find on acrylic pouring using other mediums; However, there really wasn’t much information available on the subject of rock painting.

-Eventually, after a lot of research and trial and error, I found a way to take advantage of acrylic pouring on rocks using my own style.
+Eventually, after a lot of research and trial and error, I found a way to take advantage of painting rocks using my own style.

 I have been experimenting with acrylic pour techniques for just over two years now.
-I am loving every minute of it!
+I am loving every minute I spend to paint rocks.

 - Dry brush the rocks to remove excess dirt and debris.